NRUTHVIIK1396/Crop-Recommendation/README.md

 ### 5.4 Crop Grouping by Clusters

 Crops were grouped into clusters based on their similarity in feature space.
-The following are the top 3 crops in each cluster:
+The following are the crops in each cluster:

 | Cluster | Crops                                           |
 |---------|-------------------------------------------------|